goodevilgenius/BatmanLastSonOfKrypton/001-LastDaysOfKrypton.md

 Lara wiped the tear from his eye (had he been crying?) and said, "Let's get Kal."

-Together, they walked into Kal's nursery, to find their sweet baby peacefully sleeping.
+Together, they walked into Kal-El's nursery, to find their sweet baby peacefully sleeping.
 Jor-El picked up his son, wrapped in a blanket which bore his family's crest, the Kryptonian symbol for hope.